-Installing security cameras on commercial premises is becoming a trend as companies look to prevent theft and vandalism throughout the year.
-CCTV surveillance systems supplemented by remote monitoring services are catching on fast, allowing businesses to focus on their productivity, goods and services without having to worry about the goings-on outside the office, day or night.
+Installing security cameras on commercial premises is a key business security measure to prevent theft and vandalism throughout the year.
+CCTV surveillance systems supplemented by remote monitoring services give further peace of mind, allowing businesses to focus on their productivity, goods and services without having to worry about the goings-on outside the office, day or night.

 However, deciding where to position CCTV cameras does require some careful consideration.